-Additionally, VENDOR shall timely, on a monthly basis, provide SBBC with a written three (3) month look ahead document which, among other things, lists the staffing plan (including the staff rates and other fees) for the three (3) months following the date of the three (3) month plan, and the month prior to the date of the three (3) month plan.
+On a monthly basis, as a condition precedent to payment, provide a written three (3) month look ahead document, acceptable to SBBC, which, among other things, lists the staffing plan (including the staff rates and other fees) for the three (3) months following the date of the three (3) month plan, and the month prior to the date of the three (3) month plan.
 SBBC, at its sole discretion shall approve the monthly written three (3) month look ahead document prior to its implementation.